microsoft/libHttpClient/Utilities/LinuxBuildScripts/README.md

 You will need a Linux machine, a Linux virtual machine, or Windows Subsystem for Linux (WSL) to run the build script.

-You will also need the [Ninja build system](https://ninja-build.org/) installed.

 ## libHttpClient_Linux.bash

 Running `libHttpClient_Linux` can generate a variety of build configurations and binaries for libHttpClient and its dependencies.
 These binaries will be placed at `Binaries/{Configuration}/x64/{Library}`.
 Example usage is below.